marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 ### 🚩 Branches That Always Will Be Merged, Creation Guidelines

-For Branches that will always be merged with another Branch, they should follow the naming pattern below. **Branches that do not follow this convention will be deleted!**
+For Branches that will always be Merged with another Branch, they should follow the naming pattern below. **Branches that do not follow this convention will be deleted!**

 | Branch Type            | Naming Pattern                               | Example                                     |
 | :--------------------- | :------------------------------------------- | :------------------------------------------ |